Limited Clients. Proven Results.

 - You may lose your professional license: nursing, teacher, doctor, etc.

-Contact a Domestic Violence Defense Attorney in York today to understand the penalties you are facing and to find out what we can do for you.
+Contact a Domestic Violence Defense Lawyer in York today to understand the penalties you are facing and to find out what we can do for you.

 Temporary Protection Order